Last updated

 Cons

-• Basic email marketing capabilities: Built-in email marketing features are relatively basic, necessitating third-party integrations for more advanced needs.
+• Basic email marketing capabilities: Rudimentary email marketing features require third-party integrations, adding complexity and cost for growing teams.

-• Limited customer support: Primarily offers support through email and an online help center, which might not be sufficient for users needing immediate assistance.
+• Limited customer support: Primarily email and help center support, insufficient for teams needing immediate assistance during critical operations.

 Price and plans